nbw/web/content/blog/posts/conway.md

 [Conways Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) "is a cellular automaton devised by the British mathematician John Horton Conway in 1970."
 Yep, I'm quoting wikipedia.

 There are a lot of implementations of Conway's Game of Life out there.
-I'd originally started by writing an implementation in Golang, then finding a more graceful implementation [here](https://golang.org/doc/play/life.go).
+I'd originally started by writing an implementation in Golang, and afterwards found a more graceful implementation [here](https://golang.org/doc/play/life.go).

 To me, **what makes Conway's Game of Life interesting is the initial state** -- and so Conway's Webcam of Life was born.💡